apfelaudio/tiliqua/README.md

 # Derivative works

-If you create or manufacture your own derivative hardware, the name "apfelaudio", the names of any apfelaudio products and the names of the authors, are *not to be used in derivative hardware or marketing materials*, except where obligated for attribution and for retaining the above copyright notice.
+As an addendum to the above license: if you create or manufacture your own derivative hardware, the name `apf.audio`, the names of any `apf.audio` products and the names of the authors, are *not to be used in derivative hardware or marketing materials*, except where obligated for attribution and for retaining the above copyright notice.

-For example, your 3U adaptation of "Apfelaudio Tiliqua" could be called "Gizzard Modular - Lizardbobulator".
+For example, your 3U adaptation of "apf.audio Tiliqua" could be called "Gizzard Modular - Lizardbobulator".